vrubleg/soundkeeper/ReadMe.txt

 - "All" keeps on all enabled audio outputs.
 - "Digital" keeps on all enabled SPDIF and HDMI audio outputs (like it was in Sound Keeper v1.0).
 - "Analog" keeps on all enabled audio outputs except SPDIF and HDMI.
+- "Marked" keeps on outputs that are marked with an exclamation mark "!" in their name.
+Just add "!" to desired outputs.

 Supported stream type settings:
 - "OpenOnly" opens audio output, but doesn't play anything.
 Sometimes it helps.